Alumni

 JUDITH LYNN MISKO (2001)

-YUKI MORIMASA (2013) is the Assistant Curator of Japanese Art at the San Francisco Asian Art Museum.
+YUKI MORIMASA (2013) recieved a PhD in History of Art and Architecture.
+Supervised by Karen M. Gerhart.
+Currently the Assistant Curator of Japanese Art at the San Francisco Asian Art Museum.

 MARGARET (LISA) MURPHY (2006) is assistant to the Provost at the University of Pittsburgh.